 Prepare for your first meeting with a BHM lawyer

-- Complete our client intake questionnaire.
+- Complete our client intake questionnaire online by clicking here.
 This helps us to fully understand your situation, your thoughts, your worries or concerns, and areas of law that you need help with.

 - Beforehand, send us copies of any court documents that have been filed and/or agreements that have been finalized between you and the other party so that we have time to review those prior to our meeting with you.